-powers to arrest and question such children under the 2016 Act.
+Impact on current law of raising age of criminal responsibility 131.
+The fact that children aged eight to 11 will no longer be able to commit an offence means that constables will no longer have statutory powers to arrest and question such children under the 2016 Act.
 In relation to questioning by the police, therefore, the change in the age of criminal responsibility places children aged eight to 11 in the same position as children aged under eight are in currently (as described above) - subject to the changes made by this Chapter of the Bill.

-What this Chapter of the Bill does Prohibition on questioning
+Prohibition on questioning

-120. Subsection (1) of section 31 prohibits police questioning of children aged under 12 from the point where a constable reasonably suspects that the child has behaved as mentioned in subsection (2)(b) (that is, in a violent or dangerous way that caused (or risked causing) serious physical harm to another person or in a sexually violent or sexually coercive way that caused (or risked causing) harm (physical or otherwise (such as psychological harm)) to another person).
-The prohibition does not apply where the questioning is authorised by a child interview order made under section 34 or, in an emergency situation, by a police superintendent under section 44.
-This means that police questioning in relation to incidents falling within subsection (2) of section 31 cannot take place on a voluntary basis.
+132. Although the general ability of constables to engage with members of the public (including children aged under 12) will persist, subsection (1) of section 31 introduces a prohibition on police questioning of children aged under 12 in the circumstances described in subsection (A1), except where the questioning is authorised under one of paragraphs (za) to (b) of subsection (1).
+The circumstances set out in subsection (A1) are that a constable reasonably suspects that the child (while aged under 12) has behaved, in a violent or dangerous way that caused (or risked causing) serious physical harm to another person or in a sexually violent or sexually coercive way that caused (or risked causing) harm (physical or otherwise (such as psychological harm)) to another person).
+The questioning prohibited by subsection (1) could include questioning at the scene of an incident or while the child is being transported somewhere, such as a police station or their home.
+But questioning is permitted (on a voluntary basis) until the constable forms a reasonable suspicion that the child has acted as mentioned in subsection (A1).

-121. Subsection (1) prohibits direct questioning of the child by a police constable at any time (except where authorised as mentioned above).
-This could include questioning at the scene of an incident or while the child is being transported somewhere, such as a police station or their home, although questioning is permitted (on a voluntary basis) until the constable forms a reasonable suspicion that the child has acted as mentioned in subsection (2)(b).
-Direct questioning by a police constable in any interview involving any degree of pre-planning is also prohibited, and questioning by local authority officers (in practice, usually social workers) in a policeplanned or jointly planned interview is also prohibited (again, except where authorised as mentioned above) (see the definition of "investigative interview" in subsection (3)).
-The powers of local authorities to plan and lead questioning of children in relation to this type of incident are otherwise not affected, although police questioning as part of such a local authority-led process is prohibited.
+133. Direct questioning by a police constable in any interview involving any degree of pre-planning, while subsection (A1) applies, is also prohibited, and questioning by local authority officers (in practice, usually social interview can be withdrawn at any time and that the child can refuse to answer questions.

-&lt;sup>65 Questioning of children aged 12 to 15 (and of children aged 16 or 17 who are subject to a compulsory supervision order or an interim compulsory supervision order) in relation to behaviour that took place when the child was aged under 12 is also prohibited (see the definition of "child" in section 31(3)).
+71 It is of course inherent in an interview taking place voluntarily that consent to the interview can be withdrawn at any time and that the child can refuse to answer to a compulsory supervision order or an interim compulsory supervision order) in relation to behaviour that took place when the child was aged under 12 is also prohibited (see the definition of "child" in section 31(3)).